Adibla/ares/README.md

 ### Installation with npm

-_Below is showed how to install this cli with npm._
+_Here is a step-by-step guide to installing this cli using NPM._

-1. In your project folder install pkg using npm
+1. Use npm to install ares in your project folder
    ```sh
    npm i ares
    ```
-2. Update your db connection info using [env variables](#usage) env variables or changing [config files](#usage)
+2. Change the [config files](#usage) or [env variables](#usage) to update your database connection info

-3. Create One on more migrations manually or using, they will be inserted under your MIGRATIONS_DIR folder (default data-ares on your project root)
+3. Using Ares or manually, create one or more migrations and place them in the MIGRATIONS_DIR folder (default data-ares on your project root).
    ```sh
    ares --operation create --name test --dbms MYSQL
    ```